okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/sign-the-csr/index.md

 title: Sign the CSR
 ---

 Follow the third-party Certificate Authority (CA) process that your company uses to sign the CSR.
-You cannot proceed to the next step until your certificate is signed using this process.
+You can't proceed to the next step until your certificate is signed using this process.

 The following is a list of popular third-party CA providers that can be used to sign the CSR:
  - Comodo SSL